 A few more important things happened during these years that were significant moments in the history of soccer.

-- Also, in 1888 the English Football League is established.
-Today it manages the English Premier and National League clubs.
+- Also, in 1888, the English Football League was established.
+Today, it manages the English Premier and National League clubs.

 In addition to transcending class divisions, soccer was also starting to transcend international borders.

 Soccer Becomes a Global Phenomenon

 At the beginning of the 20th Century, soccer was poised to quickly become a global phenomenon, and it did.

 Among the important developments that fostered the international spread of soccer was the establishment of the Fédération Internationale de Football Association (FIFA) in 1904.

 FIFA quickly became the premier governing body for international soccer clubs, games, and tournaments.
 Today, FIFA has 209 members and is feasibly the most illustrious sports organization in the world.

 The globalization of soccer accelerated rapidly after these first exhibition games were played.